Rafael371/Clean-Care/README.md

 # Clean-Care<br>
 Clean and Care is Java-Based simple application of object oriented programming project.<br>
-used for handling with user order of home cleaning.
+used for handling with user order of home cleaning and Laundry.